digiscot/digiscot-website/pages/leadership-group-tor.md

 ### Introduction

-The aims of the Digital Participation Programme are to
+The aims of the Digital Participation Programme are:

 - To increase rates of digital participation amongst people in Scotland to meet the Scottish Government’s objective of enabling Scotland to have the highest rates of participation of any country in the United Kingdom
 - To grow the digital capability of the of the voluntary sector in Scotland so that its staff develop digital skills in line with the commitments of Scotland’s Digital Pparticipation Charter and the sector itself is better able to engage with and provide support and services to clients through digital channels